House panel highlights risks over nuclear-storage stalemate

 “The federal government has failed, and continues to fail, to find a solution to our country’s nuclear waste problem,” said Rep. Harley Rouda, a Democrat whose district is up the coast from the seaside San Onofre plant.

 Even if a bipartisan agreement is reached soon, development of a site would be at least a decade away, he said.
-In the meantime, 8.4 million residents live within 50 miles of the plant, which is within sight of a busy freeway and in a region crossed by earthquake faults.
+In the meantime, 8.4 million residents live within 50 miles (about 80 kilometers) of the plant, which is within sight of a busy freeway and in a region crossed by earthquake faults.

 Nationally, one in three Americans lives within 50 miles of nuclear waste, Rouda said.
-The nation does “not have any more time to waste” to find a solution, he said.
+The nation does “not have any more time to waste” to find a solution, he said, citing potential safety risks.

 Development of a proposed long-term storage site at Nevada’s Yucca Mountain was halted during the Obama administration, although the Trump administration has moved to restart the licensing process while the plan continues to face stiff resistance in Nevada.
 Meanwhile, proposals in New Mexico and Texas for temporary storage sites are also facing criticism.
 On Friday, New Mexico Gov. Michelle Lujan Grisham said she’s opposed to plans to build the facility in her state.